-Since 2015, Switzerland has a mandatory energy label for residential coffee makers (based on the measurement standard EN 60661:2014 and Regulation (EC) No 1275/2008 on standby).
-While the adoption of auto-power-off and low standby was driven by the EC standby regulation, the Swiss label led to the adoption of more efficient technologies (e.g., boiler insulation, flow through-type heaters).
+Since 2015, Switzerland has a mandatory energy label for residential coffee makers.
+It is based on the measurement standard EN 60661:2014 and also takes into account Regulation (EC) No 1275/2008 on standby.
+While the adoption of auto-power-off and low standby was mainly driven by the EC standby regulation, it can be said that the Swiss label led to the adoption of more efficient technologies such as better insulation of boilers and the promotion of the very effective flow through-type heaters.
 The annual consumption of coffee makers dropped from an average of 180 kWh (2006) to below 50 kWh for efficient models (2018).
-This success could be transposed to the EU, regulating a much bigger market, and thus saving much more energy.
+This success story could be transposed to the European Union, regulating a much bigger market and saving much more energy in the process.
+The stock of residential coffee makers in the EU is estimated 100 Mio units, consuming 17 TWh per year.
+Estimates of annual sales are roughly 30 Mio units by 2025.

-A recent study for the Swiss Office of Energy (Bush et al, 2021) investigates energy efficiency of commercial coffee makers.
+A recent Swiss study (Gross, 2021) looks into energy efficiency of commercial coffee makers and ways to boost innovation.
 While some differences exist for residential and commercial coffee makers, there are also many similarities.
 The higher complexity of commercial coffee makers poses a challenge for developing a comprehensive testing standard (measuring the production of several different kinds of beverages with high accuracy).
 CENELEC is currently working on such a testing standard (CLC/TC 59X/WG 21).
-Other approaches focus only on energy losses as one of the key drivers of efficiency considering that the main energy for production of coffee is heating up water.
+Other approaches focus only on energy losses as one of the key drivers of efficiency taking into account that the main energy for production of coffee is heating up water.
+Pragmatic and broadly applicable solutions that focus on key drivers such as energy losses and how to prevent them, are necessary.
+The stock of commercial coffee makers in the EU is estimated at 5.9 Mio units, consuming 13.6 TWh per year.
+Estimates of annual sales are roughly 700,000 by 2025 according to BIO (2014).